 OSHA officially adopted GHS on March 26, 2012.
 In the United States, all new shipments of chemicals and safety data sheets must now comply with these labeling requirements.

-The GHS label will be present on the primary container of the hazardous chemical when it comes into the workplace and that label must be maintained on the supplied container in the laboratory.
-The GHS label, or label elements, can also be used for secondary containers, although the laboratory may use alternative means for communicating the same information in a different written or displayed format.
-Some alternate labeling procedures that may be used in the laboratory are discussed on the following pages.
+The GHS label will be present on the primary container of the hazardous chemical when it comes into the workplace and that label must be maintained on the supplied container in your work area.
+The GHS label, or label elements, can also be used for secondary containers, although your workplace unit may use alternative means for communicating the same information in a different written or displayed format.
+Some alternate labeling procedures that may be used are discussed on the following pages.

-However, if containers of hazardous chemicals leave the laboratory, they must be labeled in accordance with the GHS labeling requirements.
+However, if containers of hazardous chemicals leaves your work area, they must be labeled in accordance with the GHS labeling requirements.
 A label that is on a primary container of a hazardous chemical and is in compliance with the GHS will contain:

 - The identity of the chemical, using the product identifier used on the safety data sheet (SDS)